Ericsaliway0/ACGNN/README.md

 ## Data
-Download the data from the link below and put it the data/multiomics_meth/ before training:
+Download the data from the link below and put it in the data/multiomics_meth/ before training:

 -) https://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/download.php